Winter Eye Care Image

 Why Do My Eyes Get So Dry?

-There are so many factors that could cause dry eye symptoms; winter isn’t the only culprit.
-It’s normal to experience dry eyes during menopause and when taking certain prescriptions.
+Winter isn’t the only season of life when you may experience dry eye.
+It’s also normal to experience dry eyes during menopause and when taking certain prescriptions.
 Even some diseases cause dry eyes, like Sjogren’s disease and rheumatoid arthritis.
 It’s important to figure out what is causing yours so you can take the right steps to eliminate it.

 Winter Eye Care to Protect Your Vision

-Many people experience dry eyes during the winters only.
-Sports enthusiasts, like skiers, snowmobilers, and people who just generally love snow, look forward to winters when they can indulge in their favorite sports.
-However, they tend to overlook one important thing.
-Strong ultraviolet rays from the winter sun can harm their eyes unless some protective measures are taken.
+Sports enthusiasts, like skiers, snowmobilers, and people who just generally love snow look forward to winters when they can indulge in their favorite sports.
+However, they tend to overlook one important thing: eye protection.
+Beyond dry eye that comes with drier winter air, strong ultraviolet rays from the winter sun can harm athletes’ eyes unless they take some protective measures.

-Expecting generally grey skies during this time of year, they leave their sunglasses behind.
-But, the evil UV rays are still there.
-Only now, they’re using the snow to reflect their harmful rays, ever persistent in their quest to damage our eyes and skin.
+Expecting generally grey skies during this time of year, many people leave their sunglasses behind.
+However, UV rays can be even more dangerous in the winter because they reflect off both clouds and snow.
 Ski goggles are indispensable for snowmobilers and downhill skiers as they block harmful sunlight.
 And, they also prevent snow and debris from entering the eyes.

 Likewise, fitting protection needs to be worn while shoveling snow, going for a walk in the snow, or installing or removing holiday decorations.

 While many of the conditions that cause dry eyes come from outdoor elements, it’s still very possible to feel the symptoms inside too.
-Heaters used during the winter can further dry up the already dry air, causing dryness of eyes that leads to irritation.
+Heaters used during the winter can further dehumidify the already dry air, causing even more irritation for our eyes.

 Though in most cases it remains mild, winter can cause extreme dryness and irritation.
 Especially when the affected person keeps rubbing their eyes frequently to relieve the pain.
 It only makes it worse!